Analysis | What You Need to Know About the Spreading Coronavirus

 1. What makes this virus so bad?

 It has been described as “insidious” because a large portion of infected people are well enough to go about their daily business, potentially spreading it to others.
+There’s also evidence that it can spread in feces, on contaminated surfaces and among hospital workers.
 As of mid-February the apparent mortality rate was about 2%, lower than the 9.5% rate for SARS.
 But such numbers are unreliable in the early stages of an outbreak.
-Some disease modeling experts project as many as hundreds of thousands of people are actually infected, most of whom won’t even know they have it.
+Some disease-modeling experts project as many as hundreds of thousands of people are actually infected, most of whom won’t even know they have it.
 One study published Feb.
 10 estimated a mortality rate of 1% once all cases, including those with no or only mild symptoms, are counted.
-A revision in the method of testing for the virus produced a jump in the number of detected cases around mid-February.

 2. What does the virus do?